Riverside

 The 2010 census reported that Riverside had a population of 303,871.
 The population density was 3,731.0 inhabitants per square mile (The racial makeup of Riverside was

-41.8% of Riverside's population is Mexican, 1.1% Guatemalan, 1.0% Salvadoran, 0.7% Puerto Rican, 0.3% Cuban, 0.2% Nicaraguan, and 0.2% Colombian.
+41.8% of Riverside's population was of Mexican descent, 1.1% Guatemalan, 1.0% Salvadoran, 0.7% Puerto Rican, 0.3% Cuban, 0.2% Nicaraguan, and 0.2% Colombian origin.
 Non-Hispanic Whites were 34.0% of the population in 2010, down from 82.1% in 1970.

 The Census reported that 292,322 people (of the population) lived in households, 8,925 (lived in non-institutionalized group quarters, and 2,624 (were institutionalized.